cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   return len(bytes1) > len(bytes2)
 ~~~

+### Definitions for ordered concatenation

-With this definition ordered concatenation is specified as follows.
+With the above definition of lexiographical ordering ordered concatenation is specified as follows.